rmnfdrzq/Participium/retrospective/Retrospective02.md

   > **achived**: We avoided collective tasks (related to documentation or shared knowledge) by turning them into tasks where one person would research the topic and then briefly explain to the group how that part worked in the project.

 - Which ones you were not able to achieve?
 Why?

   > Improve allocation of hours: We definitely improved compared to the first sprint, but we still didn’t take into account the skills of the people assigned to each task.

 - Improvement goals for the next sprint and how to achieve them

-  > Improve task estimation by reviewing task duration during sprint planning after the assignment, so that the person assigned can adjust the estimated time based on their skill set.
+  > Improve task estimation by reviewing task duration during sprint planning after the assignment, so that the person assigned can adjust the estimated time based on their skill set

-  >Set intermediate deadlines for both the front end and back end, and complete them a few days before the end of the sprint so that the person in charge of testing has more time available.
+  > Set intermediate deadlines for both the front end and back end, and complete them a few days before the end of the sprint so that the person in charge of testing has more time available

 - One thing you are proud of as a Team!!

-  > Despite the difficulties encountered during this sprint, we managed to complete what was planned and ended up with only one issue.
+  > Despite the difficulties encountered during this sprint, we managed to complete what was planned